simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 ---
-title: "HackTheBox vs. TryHackMe: Which is Best for Learning Junior Penetration Testing?"
+title: "HackTheBox vs. TryHackMe: Which Is Best for You?"
 date: 2023-02-24
 toc: true
 draft: false